Top 10 China tours 2023/2024 for first visits and returns: embark on a lifetime experience. Learn more

 Witness the Terracotta Warriors and Horses (the most significant archeological excavation of the 20th century) and learn how to make Terracotta Warrior at a Cave Dwelling.

-Cycle or walk atop the ancient City Wall: Pedaling along these very old battlements provides both a great view of Xi'an.
+Cycle or walk atop the ancient City Wall: Pedaling along these very old battlements provides a great view of Xi'an.

 Admire an ancient Buddhist pagoda: Big Wild Goose Pagoda is indeed a place of peace, tranquility, and meditation in the middle of a bustling metropolis.

-Learn about China's history at Shaanxi History Museum: Regarded as "the pearl of ancient dynasties and house of Chinese treasures", the museum is one of the four largest museums in China, with over 370,000 historical items.
+Learn about China's history at Shaanxi History Museum: Regarded as "the pearl of ancient dynasties and the house of Chinese treasures", the museum is one of the four largest museums in China, with over 370,000 historical items.

 Have a pleasant stroll to taste local snacks and buy souvenirs at the Muslim Quarter.

-Night activities: Enjoy the night scenery around the Bell Tower, take part in a Tang Dynasty Dinner Show, stroll on the ancient Big Wild Goose Pagoda Square and watch the music fountain performance…
+Night activities: Enjoy the night scenery around the Bell Tower, take part in a Tang Dynasty Dinner Show, stroll on the ancient Big Wild Goose Pagoda Square, and watch the music fountain performance…

 How Long to Stay in Xi'an: 2–4 Days